Parineeta-coder/Parineeta-coder/README.md

 - 👋 Hi, I’m @Parineeta-coder
-- 👀 I’m interested in development
+- 👀 I’m interested in web and mobile development
 - 🌱 I’m currently learning Flutter
-- 📫 How to reach me parineeta.das11@gmail.com
+- 📫 How to reach me ??
+Email: parineeta.das11@gmail.com

 <!---
 Parineeta-coder/Parineeta-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.